carterce1997/Clype/README.md

 TO-DO:
-1) auto-scroll to bottom of conversation on conversation box
+1) auto-scroll to bottom of conversation on conversation box (DONE)
 2) expand messages box width.
 In other words, users sent locally should be displayed to right of conversation box